Lotus Sutra

 Two central teachings of the Lotus Sūtra have been very influential for Mahāyāna Buddhism.
 The first is the doctrine of the One Vehicle, which says that all Buddhist paths and practices lead to Buddhahood and so they are all actually "skillful means" of reaching Buddhahood.
 The second is the idea that the lifespan of the Buddha is immeasurable, and that therefore, he did not really pass on into final Nirvana (he only appeared to do so as upāya), but is still active teaching the Dharma.
 (Note: Donald Lopez: "Although composed in India, the Lotus Sutra became particularly important in China and Japan.
 In terms of Buddhist doctrine, it is renowned for two powerful proclamations by the Buddha.
 The first is that there are not three vehicles to enlightenment but one, that all beings in the universe will one day become buddhas.
 The second is that the Buddha did not die and pass into nirvana; in fact, his lifespan is immeasurable.")

 Title

 Sanskrit manuscript of the Lotus Sūtra in South Turkestan Brahmi script.

 The Japanese title of the Lotus Sūtra (daimoku) depicted in a stone inscription.

-The earliest known Sanskrit title for the sūtra is the Saddharma Puṇḍarīka Sūtra, which can be translated as "the Scripture of the Lotus Blossom of the Fine Dharma" or "The Discourse on the White Lotus of the True Doctrine."
+The earliest known Sanskrit title for the sūtra is the Saddharma Puṇḍarīka Sūtra (सद्धर्म पुण्डरीक सूत्र), which can be translated as "the Scripture of the Lotus Blossom of the Fine Dharma" or "The Discourse on the White Lotus of the True Doctrine."
 In English, the shortened form Lotus Sūtra is more common.

 Translations of this title into Asian languages include the following: